 This means looking at your agency’s needs, timing your application right, and having a clear plan for every dollar.
 A strategic approach ensures the advance solves the root problem, whether that’s inconsistent cash flow from delayed payments or the need for capital to expand your services.
 Let’s walk through how to make your cash advance work smarter for you.

-First, Evaluate Your Funding Needs
+Start by Pinpointing Your Exact Funding Needs

 Before you apply for funding, take a moment to get specific about why you need it and how much you require.
 Are you consistently struggling to make payroll while waiting on Medicaid reimbursements?
 Do you need to hire three new caregivers to meet client demand?
 Or is it time to invest in new scheduling software to make your operations more efficient?
 Pinpointing the exact need helps you request the right amount and avoid taking on more than necessary.